j542yu/connect-four/README.md

 ### **Running Remotely**
 Use a remote environment like [Replit.com](https://replit.com) by uploading the project files and running `ruby main.rb`.

-How to Play

-Connect Four is a strategic game where players take turns placing their pieces into a 7-column, 6-row grid.
-The first player to align four pieces in a row—vertically, horizontally, or diagonally—wins the game.

 ## Game Rules

 * The game starts with an empty 7x6 board.